 On pin "S" of the cartridge slots of an Atari 800, there is not the PHI2 signal attached as on all newer machines.
 Instead, there is the RAS signal connected.
 The falling edge of PHI2 and RAS is nearly the same, but RAS is much shorter low than PHI2.
 This is logical since there must also be some time for the CAS signal.
 This is the comparison of the signals on the scope:

 This can lead to problems with modern circuits.
 Most modern circuits in flash cartridges or flashable cartridges sample the PHI2 signal for their logic.
-Such cartridges will run into problems on the Atari 800.
-They will either not work at all or run into errors during write cycles.
-This includes for example The!Cart and MyIDE II.
+Such cartridges will run into issues on the Atari 800.
+They will either not work or run into errors during write cycles.
+This includes "The!Cart" and "MyIDE II".

 The most viable solution is a minor modification that makes the Atari 800 compatible with the Atari 400 and the XL and XE series.
 This modification connects PHI2 instead of RAS to pin "S".
 No problems have been reported running any Atari 800 cartridge with the modification installed.
 Even original cartridges that write the cartridge like "Telelink II" still work fine.
 If you want to do this patch yourself, here is the easiest way.

 Then connect pin "A" and pin "S" on the "right" cartridge slot together, as shown with the yellow wire.
 Then cut the RAS trace at the location marked on the right.